MortgageHow Does Mortgage Preapproval Work?

 Content was accurate at the time of publication.

-If you’re kicking the tires of homeownership, a mortgage prequalification letter gives you a lender’s best guess about how much you can borrow based on a quick review of your finances.
-However, if you’re serious about making an offer, a mortgage preapproval tells a seller you’re financially ready to buy because your lender has to vet your finances to provide a preapproval letter.
+If you’re considering homeownership, a mortgage prequalification letter gives you a lender’s best guess about how much you can borrow based on a quick review of your finances.
+However, if you’re serious about making an offer, a mortgage preapproval tells a home seller that a lender has vetted your finances and you’re ready to buy.

-Understanding the difference between prequalifying for a mortgage and getting a preapproval will help you decide which one to choose.
+Understanding the difference between prequalifying for a mortgage and getting a preapproval will help you decide which process to choose.

 • Is based on unverified information